intjelic/python-sfml/doc/source/api/window.rst

    .. attribute:: events

-      Return a tuple of events that haven't been handled yet.
+      Return a generator that iterates over new events.

-      :type: tuple
+      :type: generator

    .. method:: poll_event()